Apply Models

 ## 10 POINT (378914.5 154273.6)

-Finally, use the function predict_heatmap()
+Finally, use the function predict_heatmap() to predict

 the number of bird species (species richness) across the grid of spatial